About Australian Aboriginal Art

 Inheritance

-Unlike the Western world the Aboriginal people inherit stories called “dreaming”.
+Aboriginal people inherit stories “Dreaming”.
 Each story may include songs, ceremonial dances and rituals creating unique beliefs that the Aboriginal people live by.
 All stories and beliefs are related to the land and thus the land is great importance to them.
 The land is the keeper of the stories and must be kept safe for all time so that the stories, which are told in paintings, can be preserved.
 In modern dot representation is the sacred aspect of painting is not always completely revealed but the meaning, transmitted through symbols remains, and can be understood.

 Dreamtime